gavinsmod/gavinsextensiblemod/README.md

 - Auto Crit
 - No Fall
 - No Clip
-- In Game GUI, featuring draggable drop-down menus with clickable elements.
+- In Game GUI, featuring draggable, dropdown, and scrollable elements with clickable elements.
   ![](src/main/resources/assets/gavinsmod/screenshots/gui.png)
   - There is also a text-based overlay that will show you what mods are currently active
 - Settings UI, allowing YOU to change certain elements of the mod.